smhussain5/Flask-SocketIO-Chat-Python/README.md

 ## Problem 🤔

-Real-time communication is a neccessity in a globally connected world.
+Real-time communication is a necessity in a globally connected world.
 Such can be achieved via Flask, Python, and WebSockets.

 ## Solution 💡